vexx32/PSKoans/CONTRIBUTING.md

 1. Commit
     - Committing saved changes to current branch
         - Once you've made a change and saved it, GitHub Desktop will show the diffs
-        - Enter a Summary and Description of your commit and then hit "Commit to master"
+        - Enter a Summary and Description of your commit and then hit "Commit to main"
-            - This with add the changes to a commit on your master branch of your local git copy.
+            - This with add the changes to a commit on your main branch of your local git copy.
 1. Push Origin
     - Hit the "Push origin" button in GitHub Desktop to merge your local repository copy with the copy stored on GitHub.
 1. Pull Request
     - Option 1
         - From GitHub Desktop, click the blue "Create Pull Request" button that appears after you hit "Push origin"
-        - This will take you to the "Open a pull request" GitHub page comparing your repo / branch against the PSKoans / master branch
+        - This will take you to the "Open a pull request" GitHub page comparing your repo / branch against the PSKoans / main branch
     - Option 2
         - Go to Github and do a pull request from the PSKoans main page. the process is the same!
 1. Collaborate and have your change approved and merged into the main branch!